 1 tablespoon high quality olive oil

-2 cup packed torn kale leaves, macerated to pulp in FP
+2 cups packed torn kale leaves (macerated to pulp in food processor)

-2 cup wild mushrooms (or any available types), chop or slice
+2 cups wild mushrooms (or any available types, (chopped or sliced)

 1 tablespoon fresh lemon juice

 1 cup water